Witten-Reshetikhin-Turaev invariants for 3-manifolds from Lagrangian intersections in configuration spaces: Introduction

 \subsection{Questions-underlying topological information}

 Our main motivation for this work is the understanding of the underlying topology which is carried by the Witten-Reshetikhin-Turaev invariants.
-The structural description presented above, provided by intersections between Lagrangians in a fixed configuration space, brings a new perspective and gives a new approach to investigating further questions concerning categorifications for these quantum invariants.
+The structural description presented above, provided by intersections between Lagrangians in a fixed configuration space, brings a new approach to investigating further questions concerning categorifications for these quantum invariants.